 Strain T-22 will form an intimate association with plant roots and colonize them.
 This colonization places the fungus in a good location to outcompete and parasitize other fungi in the soil.

-This fungus can inhibit a who’s who of fungal soil-borne pathogens, including Fusarium (wilts), Rhizoctonia (root rot), Sclerotinia (blight), and Pythium and Phytophthora (damping off).
+This fungus can inhibit a who’s who of fungal soil-borne pathogens, including Fusarium (wilts), Rhizoctonia (root rot), Sclerotinia (blight), and water molds Pythium and Phytophthora (damping off).

 Trichoderma works best on plants that are not thriving.
 If your plants are already at their peak, you may not see an effect from adding this microbe.

-However, if conditions are suboptimal, yield increases have ranged from 10-20% to as much as 300%.
+However, if conditions are suboptimal, yield increases have ranged from 10 to 20 percent to as much as 300 percent.

 The guide below describes exactly how this fungus improves plant growth, and provides you with tips on how to best use it.